 Dear Steve and Fadi,

-I am writing to you in my capacity as chair of the ccNSO Strategic and Operational Planning Working group (SOPWG) to share with you the concerns and frustration of the SOPWG - and ccNSO Council for that matter - with ICANN’s Strategic and Operational Plan and Budget planning process, and in particular with the lack of predictability of the planning processes and the lack of meaningful responses and action on the input we provide
+I am writing to you in my capacity as chair of the ccNSO Strategic and Operational Planning Working Group (SOPWG) to share with you the concerns and frustration of the Working Group - and ccNSO Council for that matter - with ICANN’s Strategic and Operational & Budgetary planning process.
+The main causes of both our concern and frustration are the absence of predictability of the planning processes and the lack of meaningful responses to and improvements based on the input the SOPWG has been providing over the years.

 As you undoubtedly know, the goal of the SOPWG is to coordinate, facilitate, and increase the participation of ccTLD managers in ICANN's Strategic and Operating planning and budgetary processes.
-The SOPWG achieves this goal, through preparing submissions, which are submitted directly and shared with the community to inform and be used by them.
-The submissions are prepared by the membership of the SOPWG, members from our community with a keen interest and expertise in strategic and operational planning and who are wiling to spend a relative large amount of their time on the work of the SOP WG.
+The SOPWG is expected to achieve this goal, by preparing comments on frameworks and draft strategic and operational plans and budgets.
+These comments are both submitted directly to ICANN as well as and shared and discussed with the community to inform and be used by them.
+The submissions are prepared by the membership of the SOPWG, typically executive level members from our community with a keen interest and expertise in strategic and operational planning and the willingness to spend a relative large amount of their time on the work of the SOP WG to help to further improve ICANN.

 The SOPWG risks to achieve the exact opposite of its goal.

-The lack of improvement of ICANN’s planning processes and the wholly insufficient responses to our input constitute in fact a clear signal to the community that this form of engagement is ineffective and in the end, a waste of precious time and significant meaningful resul
+The lack of improvement of ICANN’s planning processes and the wholly insufficient responses to our input, constitute in fact a clear signal to the community that this form of engagement is ineffective and in the end, a waste of precious time and expertise.

-Since the creation of the SOPWG in November 2008, we witnessed every year significant changes in the planning process for either the Strategic Plan, Operational Plan and Budget or both.
-Over time, this lack of predictability of proces, is creating an increasing hurdle to participate meaningful in the process.
+Since the creation of the SOPWG in November 2008, we were confronted every year with significant changes in the planning process for either the Strategic Plan, Operational Plan and Budget or both.
+In addition to those changes, deadlines were and are hardly ever met.
+This lack of predictability makes it impossible to meaningfully plan the activities or our working group and constitutes an ever-increasing obstacle for effective and efficient engagement in ICANN’s strategic and budgetary processes.

-As a working group we have submitted comments on the draft Strategic and Operational Plans & Budgets that we consider to be quite significant both from a community perspective and in order to assist ICANN.

-In addition - as a result of noted lack of improvements in certain area’s - we have submitted the same comments on ICANN’s Plans on numerous occasions and year after year.
+Determined to find our way around this obstacle, we have over the years submitted comments on the draft Strategic and Operational Plans & Budgets that we consider to be quite significant.
+As a result of the lack of visible improvements in certain area’s - we have submitted the same comments on ICANN’s Plans on numerous occasions and year after year.

+The lack of meaningful responses and improvements based on our comments contrasts with the wide respect the SOPWG has earned for its work and the level at which comments have been publicly supported and repeated by other communities like the GNSO and the GAC.

+On several occasions we have expressed (both during meetings as well as in writing) our concerns directly to you, most recently in our “Summary of previous comments of the ccNSOP WG on ICANN’s Strategic Plans” of 10 May 2013.

+We fully understand that ICANN in the end decides, and that it is impossible to incorporate all comments submitted by the community in its plans.

-We have made it clear at numerous occasions that we do not expect ICANN to accept all comments unconditionally.
-We expect and even urge ICANN to live up to its own plans and budgetary responsibilities.
-However, we also expect ICANN to provide a reasonable, matching rationale if based on its assessments it does not see terms to adjust a (Strategic or Operational) plan.
+However, we do expect ICANN to live up to its own planning, plans and budgetary responsibilities.

+And in addition, we expect ICANN to provide a clear and intelligent rationale if it decides against incorporating (public) comments into its plans and/or procedures.